open-turo/action-pre-commit/README.md

 GitHub Action for running pre-commit hooks against the consumer repository.
 Conditionally installs tools needed for the Action to be able to perform its duties such as `npm`, `pre-commit`, etc.

+This will also check out the repository with `fetch-depth: 0` if it isn't already present in the workspace.

 ## Usage

 ```yaml